secretstartups/handbook/architecture/workflow/index.html.md

 DRIs can decide to form a [Working Group](/company/team/structure/working-groups/) to structure the efforts related to the architecture change.
 Key considerations in deciding to form a Working Group are the size, complexity, and organizational impact of the change.

 The concept of a Working Groups can be an extension of the Architecture Evolution Workflow, but if it is not applicable in a particular case, a different process can be followed, like the suggested one that is described below.

 1. A bi-weekly call should be scheduled to coordinate the work with all people involved,
 1. Teams assigned will allocate resources for the work that needs to be done,
-1. Domain Experts working on the teams will prepare their interpretations of 3-months iterations,
+1. Domain Experts working on the teams will prepare their interpretations the blueprint and first iterations,
 1. The work will be split into smaller issues and people interested in taking ownership of these issues will be assigned,
 1. Product Lead DRI will coordinate the work with Product Managers in respective Teams,
-1. An Engineering Lead DRI will coordinate the work with Engineering Managers responsible for respective teams,
+1. A management Engineering Leader DRI will coordinate the work with Engineering Managers responsible for respective teams,
 1. Domain Experts and individual engineers will be invited to the bi-weekly sync meeting.

 ### What happens next

 After the iterations described in the blueprint are done, the work can be extended to the next three iterations and the blueprint needs to be updated.

 Alternatively the work can be concluded and the blueprint needs to be updated with results / outcomes.